walfrido-oliveira/ssv/README.md

     npm run dev

-Copy the example enf file and make the required configuration changes in the .env file
+Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env